3i-inc/pivo-basic-sdk-testapp-ios/README.md

 - Support new Pivo types
 - Build with Swift 5.5
 - In order to get `Rotated` feedback when rotates Pivo, please make sure to use `turnLeftWithFeedback` and `turnRightWithFeedback` with speed from `getSupportedSpeedsByRemoteControllerInSecoundsPerRound`

+In version 1.0.0:
+- This version is not distributed through pods.
+- Supports new Pivo Types (Pivo Max)
+- Build with XCode 14.1
+- Apply new mobile sdk